top of page

 Intended Parent FAQ

-Please check out our FAQ below, which answers some of the most common questions we hear from Intended Parents.
+Please check out our FAQs below, which answer some of the most common questions we hear from Intended Parents.
 If you don’t see your question, please contact us and we will assist you.

 The key difference lies in genetics.

 In Gestational Surrogacy, the gestational carrier (surrogate) has no biological connection to the baby.
-An embryo—created through IVF using the intended parents’ or donors’ egg and sperm—is transferred to the surrogate’s uterus.
+An embryo—created through In Vitro Fertilization (IVF) using the intended parents’ or donors’ egg and sperm—is transferred to the surrogate’s uterus.
 She carries the pregnancy but is not genetically related to the child.
 This is the most common and widely accepted form of surrogacy in the U.S.

 For clarity, legal protection, and emotional peace of mind, gestational surrogacy is considered the safer and more secure path—both for intended parents and surrogates.

+Typically, intended parents should expect the journey to take 18 months or more from the time they sign the Retainer Agreement to the birth of their child.
 The length of the process varies depending on several factors, such as the success of in vitro fertilization (IVF) treatments, the matching process, legal requirements, and more.
-Typically, intended parents should expect the journey to take 1½ years or more from the time they sign the Retainer Agreement to the birth of their child.

-All prospective Intended Parents start with filling out an application and schedule a consultation with our Client Relations Manager to share your stories and better understand the surrogacy roadmap, review our programs and options, and also answer any questions regarding the Intended Parents’ journey to parenthood.
+All prospective Intended Parents start by filling out an application (https://www.givingtreesurrogacy.com/parents/become-a-parent)and scheduling a consultation with our Client Relations Manager.
+During this consultation, you can share your story and better understand the surrogacy roadmap, review our programs and options, and also get answers to any questions regarding the Intended Parents’ journey to parenthood.

 Absolutely!
-At Giving Tree, we consider it an honor and a privilege to help Intended parents, whether single or LGBTQ+, from a variety of backgrounds - regardless of sexual oriental, age, or nationalities - to achieve your dreams of starting a family.
+At Giving Tree, we consider it an honor and a privilege to help Intended parents from a variety of backgrounds – regardless of marital status, sexual orientation, gender, age, or nationality – to achieve their dreams of starting a family.

-A variety of factors such as the health and viability of your embryo, the fertility history of your surrogate, and the clinic can all influence surrogacy success rates.
+A variety of factors such as the health and viability of your embryos, the medical history of your surrogate, and the clinic can all influence surrogacy success rates.
 In some cases, the clinic will also perform multiple embryo transfers until a healthy pregnancy is achieved.

 At Giving Tree, our experienced teams and the clinics we work with will analyze, guide, and help you along the way to provide you the best chances of achieving your dream.